-3.6 TRAVEL EXPENSE REIMBURSEMENT
+3.8 TRAVEL EXPENSE REIMBURSEMENT

-Subject to Prior Authorization, if you are unable to locate a Network Provider to provide Medically Necessary Covered Services for your specific condition within 50 miles of your home, the Plan will reimburse your travel expense to the nearest Network Provider within 300 miles of your home.
+Subject to Prior Authorization, if you are unable to locate an In-Network Provider to provide Medically Necessary Covered Services for your specific condition within 50 miles of your home, the Plan will reimburse your travel expense to the nearest In-Network Provider within 300 miles of your home.
 Reimbursement will be based on the federal medical mileage reimbursement rate in effect on the date of service.
-Travel expense reimbursement is limited to \$1,500 per calendar year.
+Travel expense reimbursement is limited to \$1,500 per Calendar Year.
 If an overnight stay is required, food and lodging are reimbursable up to \$150 per diem (per day).
 Per diem expenses apply to the \$1,500 travel expenses reimbursement maximum.

-(Note: Transplant Covered Services include a separate travel expense benefit; see section 4.13.1).
+Note: Transplant Covered Services include a separate travel expense benefit; see section 4.13.1.

-3.7 MEDICAL COST MANAGEMENT
+3.9 MEDICAL COST MANAGEMENT